Here's What You Need to Know About Cynthia Nixon and Political Issues

 Beyond Miranda Hobbes: Who is Cynthia Nixon?

-As she states in her ad, Cynthia Nixon was born in New York and raised in the Upper West Side with her mother, attended Hunter College High School, and went to Barnard College of Columbia University.
+As she states in her ad, Cynthia Nixon was born in New York and raised in the Upper West Side with her mother.
+She attended Hunter College High School and then went to Barnard College of Columbia University.
 She began acting at age 12, and has acted on Broadway, on television, and in film.
 And has the EGT of an EGOT (Emmy, Grammy, Oscar, Tony).
 Nixon is also a breast cancer survivor.

 She was in a relationship with David Mozes from 1988 to 2003, and the couple have two children Samantha and Charles.
-She is currently married to political activist Christine Marinoni, and the two have a child Max.
+She is currently married to political activist Christine Marinoni, and the two have a child named Max.
 Marinoni recently resigned from her role in as an adviser to the New York City Department of Education in Mayor Bill de Blasio’s administration.

 According to an interview she did with the Daily Beast in 2012, Nixon is not related to former President Richard Nixon — “at least that I know of,” she said.